Are you at risk for lead poisoning?

 The CDC has no safe blood lead level for children.
 Most exposures are invisible: a chalking window sill, a brass cooking pot, a daily teaspoon of contaminated turmeric, take-home dust on a parent's clothes.
 The biggest sources are usually not the obvious ones.

-How the score works
+How it works

 Adaptive questions